-LEAD California and Saint Mary’s College of California are collaborating with the National Equity Project to bring their Attending to Healing Workshop to the community engagement community.
+LEAD California and Saint Mary’s College of California collaborated with the National Equity Project to bring their Attending to Healing Workshop to the community engagement community.
 This three-hour interactive and humanizing event is via Zoom.
-Consider inviting a community partner, too!

 Attending to our individual healing is essential, and insufficient, if it is not also connected to our collective healing.
 Explore how to center and integrate ongoing individual and collective healing processes when working, collaborating, and designing for equity.